 What are the possible side effects of SABRIL?

-If you are an adult with CPS, SABRIL may make certain types of seizures worse.
-Tell your doctor right away if your seizures get worse.
+If you or your child has CPS, SABRIL may make certain types of seizures worse.
+Tell your healthcare provider right away if your (or your child's) seizures get worse.

 - shaking (tremor)